Social Work

 SOWK 2104.
 Interviewing & Communic Skills.
 3-0-3 Units.

 This course provides an introduction to methods, skills, and procedures used in interviewing clients in a variety of practice settings.
 The course incorporates theory, research, and practice skills relevant to relationship building, the change process, and professional communication skills and techniques.
-Students will learn and practice professional interviewing, assessment, goal-setting, and communication skills and techniques.
-The course will consist of lecture and classroom experience as well as a weekly laboratory.
-The course will encourage students to take the risk of gaining greater self-awareness and insight related to tolerance, diversity, and difference.
-(S) Prerequisites: SOWK 2101, 2103
+Students will learn and practice professional interviewing, and communication skills and techniques.
+The course will consist of lecture and classroom experience as well as simulation laboratory activities.
+(S) Prerequisites: SOWK 2101, 2103 Corequisite: SOWK 2102

 SOWK 3101.
 Human Diversity.
 3-0-3 Units.

 A general introduction to the concepts of diversity in the United States, including the various histories of oppression of minority groups.
-Readings and sensitivity exercises related to African-American, Appalachian, and Hispanic/Latino cultures.
-An introduction to cultural competence.(F)
+This course specifically covers diversity related to African-American, Appalachian, and Hispanic/Latino cultures.
+An introduction to cultural competence and the profession's code of ethics and commitment to diversity, equity, inclusion, and anti-racism.(F)

 Prerequisites: Admission to the BSW upper division or permission of instructor.